-Courts and the DOL have utilized the Burlington Northern standard to varying degrees when determining whether an employer has caused a complainant to experience an adverse employment action in violation of Section 806(a) of Sarbanes-Oxley.
+Initially, courts and the Department of Labor utilized the Burlington Northern standard to varying degrees when determining whether an employer had caused a complainant to experience an adverse employment action in violation of Section 806(a) of Sarbanes-Oxley.
 See Rzepiennik v.
 Archstone Smith, Inc., 2004-SOX-26 (ALJ Feb.
 23, 2007) ("Given the reliance upon Title VII by administrative authorities interpreting the Sarbanes-Oxley Act, it is unclear what, if any, effect the Court's decision [in Burlington Northern] will have on retaliation claims under SOX.").
 Section 806(a) states that covered employers may not "discharge, demote, suspend, threaten, harass, or in any other manner discriminate against an employee in the terms and conditions of employment."
-DOL decisions have indicated that Burlington Northern will result in a broader interpretation of Section 806(a).
+However, as the body of law under Section 806(a) has evolved, DOL and court decisions have strayed from the Burlington Northern standard, adopting a distinct standard - with an even wider reach than the retaliation provisions of Title VII.